-The study team will randomly assign within approximately 10 districts a total of 100 elementary schools to a treatment or control group.
-Treatment group principals will be offered intensive professional development provided by the University of Washington's Center for Educational Leadership (CEL) during the 2015-16 and 2016-17 school years.
-CEL was competitively selected to provide the professional development focused on in this study.
-The professional development includes a heavy emphasis on instructional leadership activities including support in conducting school walkthroughs and classroom observations with constructive feedback to facilitate teacher growth focused on improving student achievement.
-Control group principals will receive supports normally offered by the district.
-Data collection will include: information about the professional development delivered and experienced by the participating principals; teacher and principal surveys and periodic logs of principal daily activities to document intermediate outcomes such as principal behaviors and school climate; administrative records to document student outcomes (e.g., achievement, behavior, attendance) and teacher outcomes (e.g., retention of effective teachers, quality of newly hired teachers).
+Within 8 districts, the study team randomly assigned a total of 100 elementary schools to a treatment or control group.
+Treatment group principals were offered intensive professional development provided by the University of Washington's Center for Educational Leadership (CEL) during the 2015-16 and 2016-17 school years.
+CEL was competitively selected to provide the professional development for this study.
+The professional development particularly emphasizes support in pursuing instructional leadership activities such as conducting school walkthroughs and classroom observations that focus on teachers' practices to improve their students' achievement.
+Control group principals received supports normally offered by the district.

 Data collection in both years of implementation included: information about the professional development delivered and experienced by the principals participating in the intervention; teacher and principal surveys and periodic logs of principal daily activities to document intermediate outcomes such as principal behaviors and school climate; and administrative records to document student outcomes (e.g., achievement, behavior, and attendance) and teacher outcomes (e.g., retention of effective teachers and the quality of newly-hired teachers).
 These data will be analyzed to address the study's three research questions.

 Key findings will be available after the study report is published.

 The report for the study is expected in 2019 and will be announced on http://ies.ed.gov/ncee/.